Germany–Hungary relations: Medieval period

+Modern period

 In the 18th century, under Charles VI and Maria Theresa, Hungary experienced economic decline.
 Centuries of Ottoman occupation, rebellion, and war had reduced Hungary's population drastically, and large parts of the country's southern half were almost deserted.
 A labor shortage developed and the Habsburgs called among others German peasants to Hungary.

 In the 19th century Prussia's defeat of Austria-Hungary was a major prelude to the unification of the German Empire in 1871.

 During World War I both countries were allied as Central Powers.
+The 1914 Septemberprogramm authorized by German Chancellor Theobald von Bethmann Hollweg proposed the creation of a Central European Economic Union, comprising a number of European countries, including Germany and Hungary, in which, as the Chancellor secretly stressed, there was to be a semblance of equality among the member states, but in fact it was to be under German leadership to stabilize Germany's economic predominance in Central Europe, with co-author Kurt Riezler admitting that the union would be a veiled form of German domination in Europe (see also: Mitteleuropa).
+The plan failed amid Germany's defeat in the war.

 The countries shared a common border after Germany annexed Austria in 1938.
 Initially, the two countries were allied during World War II, although Hungary opposed and refused to take part in Germany's invasion of Poland, which started the war.
 In 1944, however, Hungary also fell under German occupation.

 Hungary's 1989 decision to open its borders with Austria to help East German refugees flee to West Germany was a key factor in preparing for the German reunification.
 Despite this, in the 1990s, Germany opposed Hungary and other Central European nations joining NATO, according to archived German Foreign Ministry files released in 2022.
 Germany, pursuing a pro-Russian policy, tried to discourage those countries from joining NATO during confidential discussions, and tried to convince other member states against their NATO membership.
 Hungary eventually joined NATO in 1999.

+In 2024, Hungary's Foreign Minister Péter Szijjártó summoned the German ambassador Julia Gross to complain about a speech in which she urged Hungarian public figures to speak out against actions she said were eroding the trust of the country's NATO and EU allies.